-The Council has joint ownership (with RB Kingston) of Achieving for Children which is a Community Interest Company limited by guarantee.
-There are three main ways in which the two councils can exert control over AfC:
+The Council has joint ownership (with RB Kingston upon Thames) of AfC which is a Community Interest Company limited by guarantee.
+There are 3 main ways in which the 2 councils can exert control over AfC:

-- Ownership as owners, the Councils have reserved powers to appoint and dismiss nonexecutive directors. - Contractual the Councils commission AfC to provide children's services. - Joint Director of Children's Services the joint director is employed by the Council and is also the Chief Executive of AfC.
+- Ownership as owners, the Councils have reserved powers to appoint and dismiss non-executive directors - Contractual the Councils commission AfC to provide Children's Services - Joint Director of Children's Services the joint director is employed by the Council and is also the Chief Executive of AfC.